How to Count Cells by Background Color in Excel with VBA

 GetBackgroundColor

-The GetBackgroundColor(reference) function returns the color index of the specified cell’s background color.
+The GetBackgroundColor(range1) function returns the Long color value of the specified cell’s background color.

 Parameters: